glawrence/titles-extension/README.md

 # Titles Extension

-A browser extension to get web page URLs and their page titles and then format them for easy use on a website or content management system by generating the HTML.
+A browser extension to get web page URLs and their page titles and then format them for easy use on a website or content management system by generating the HTML or other type of output.
 Whilst designed for my personal work with my Drupal site this should work in a variety of situations and therefore be of use to other people.

 The best place to get Titles Extension from is [Titles Extension :: Add-ons for Firefox](https://addons.mozilla.org/en-GB/firefox/addon/titles-extension/) as this is where the official, signed release is, that you can easily install into your Firefox.

+# Issues
+* Multiprocess Firefox is not supported

 # Plans
 Currently the Titles Extension has been developed as a classic Firefox Extension using XUL and JavaScript.
-The plan is to port this into a WebExtension and then easily support other browsers.
-In addition I need to prepare for [Electrolysis](https://developer.mozilla.org/en-US/Firefox/Multiprocess_Firefox) and Mozilla's roadmap.
-As of version 1.1.0 it is known this extension does not work with E10S aka Electrolysis.
+The plan is to port this into a WebExtension and then easily support other browsers, however a quick initial look suggests this might not be possible, yet.
+In addition and more urgently I need to prepare for [Multiprocess Firefox](https://developer.mozilla.org/en-US/Firefox/Multiprocess_Firefox), aka Electrolysis or e10s.
+Clearly, like all responsible extension developers one needs to keep an eye on items in Mozilla's roadmap.

 # To Do
 * Convert build script to Python (to be cross platform)